 Debut author Helena Fox tells a story about love, grief, and inter-generational mental illness, exploring the hard and beautiful places loss can take us, and honoring those who hold us tightly when the current wants to tug us out to sea.

 “I haven’t been so dazzled by a YA in ages.” –Jandy Nelson, author of I’ll Give You the Sun (via SLJ)

 * “Lyrical and profoundly affecting.” —Kirkus (starred review)

 * “Fox writes with superb understanding and tenderness.” —BCCB (starred review)

 * “Frank [and] beautifully crafted.” –BookPage (starred review)

 “This book will explode you into atoms.” –Margo Lanagan, author of Tender Morsels

 “Helena Fox’s novel delivers.
-It is exquisite.
 Read it.” –Cath Crowley, author of Words in Deep Blue

 “This is not a book; it is a work of art.” –Kerry Kletter, author of The First Time She Drowned

 “Perfect…Readers will be deeply moved.” –Books+Publishing